AryaaSk/Learn/Maths Derivers/readme.md

 # A tool to enable rapid generation of maths derivation-like videos/shorts

+I am currently using this tool for a few YouTube videos.
+Check out the videos here: https://www.youtube.com/@aryaaskmaths and here: https://www.tiktok.com/@aryaaskmaths

 As a subset of the main program, this branch is specifically designed to create derivation-like shorts which take the user from a starting equation/expression to a final desired expression.

 For example, this tool could be used to quickly generate a short of solving the following equation